lasselukkari/AirMonitor/README.md

 <img src="https://i.imgur.com/puXjko8.png" width="100%" />

 Note: The CO2 and TVOC will drift in the long run.
-To get better results use a more expensive sensor for these measurementes.
+To get better results use a more expensive sensor for these measurements.

 ## Hardware
 <img src="https://i.imgur.com/jmF6enj.jpg" width="600" />